brianblakely/slapstick-english-translation/docs/technical-notes.md

 columns 9, 15, and 21; sound choices occupy four-column slots beginning at columns 9 and 15.
 Button action labels have 14 columns before the fixed A/B/X/Y choices.
 The script validator enforces these constraints so text, selection palettes, and cursors remain aligned.
+New games initialize with high message speed and stereo sound; the duplicated message-speed runtime setting is patched at both initialization sites.

 Console boxes advance one eight-pixel cell per Latin character.
-The main-menu caption has eight cells, and the selected-item header has nine; the latter is why inventory names use compact menu forms such as `THNDR SWD` and `CHAM LENS`.
+Main-menu and Invention Machine captions have eight cells.
+Battle attack names also have eight cells before their separate level suffix, while the selected-item header has nine.
+Those limits are why the tables use compact forms such as `THDR SWD` and `CHAM LENS`.
 The validator checks every literal console line against its active `BOX`, plus the complete item-name, machine-option, main-caption, and battle-target tables.

+Battle damage uses two special 8x8 tiles for the zero-damage indicator.
+The build expands the stock Quintet-LZ battle bitmap at `0x132D06`, replaces the Japanese `スカ` tiles with paired `MI`/`SS` glyphs, recompresses the bitmap into its original slot, and verifies an exact decompression round trip.

+## Checkpoint-free scenario entry

+Scenario ROMs reuse the engine's real reset and map-loading path.
+The generator changes the reset destination operand at `0x0085DC` to title map `$0004`, hooks that map's director at `0x04E705`, and relocates the stock new-game initializer from `0x04CB0B` into unused expanded-ROM code space.
+A small wrapper applies the scenario's WRAM values, calls the stock level/stat derivation at `$87F576`, mirrors map, direction, and position into the persistent load block, and jumps to the normal new-game map transition at `$C4B40B`.
+Map `$0004` has a separate one-shot return path so targeting the title itself cannot recurse through the hook.
+All three original code regions are fingerprinted before patching and the temporary ROM checksum is regenerated.

+The libretro harness can stop on ANDed one-, two-, or four-byte WRAM comparisons.
+The scenario runner latches the transient `$056A == $70FF` map- load completion signal, verifies `$05A8`/`$05A6`, optionally waits for the real player actor pointer at `$0EEA`, and then runs configurable settle frames before serializing.
+This makes field, actorless, menu, and cutscene readiness explicit without baking emulator checkpoints into the repository.

+Direct battle scenarios start from that initialized field state, resolve the battle map through the field table at ROM `0x01AD3B`, validate the encounter definition table at `0x038000`, and schedule the stock field-to-battle task at WRAM `$00D3`.
+Command readiness is detected from `$0BBE` and the low byte of `$05C8`; the saved state therefore contains the engine-created battle actors and resources rather than a fabricated battle map ID.

 ## Build verification